michelemilano/matrix-org-synapse/README.md

 # matrix-org-synapse
-my personal setup of synapse using docker compose
+sonal setup of synapse using docker compose